-The Parish Church of Altlerchenfeld (B. 4.) was commenced in 1848, after the plan of architect is richly ornamented with sculpture, frescoes, and paintings by Kupelwieser, Führich, Engerth, Blaas, Schönmann etc. The high altar of hewn stone is in the best taste.
+- In 1852, they commenced decorating its interior after the plan of Van der Null.
+The church is richly ornamented with sculpture, frescoes, and paintings by Kupelwieser, Führich, Engerth, Blaas, Schönmann, etc. The high altar of hewn stone is in the best taste.
 The ceiling of the vault is blue with gold stars.
 This church is one of the finest edifices of the kind in Vienna.